 3. Add garlic, diced tomatoes, thyme, basil, dill, and crushed red pepper flakes.
 Saute for a few minutes for the spice flavors to emerge.

-4. Add tomato sauce, cannellini beans, frozen vegetables (except spinach), bouillon cube, vegetable stock/broth, water and wine.
+4. Add tomato sauce, cannellini beans, frozen vegetables (except spinach), vegetable stock/broth, water and wine.
 Bring to boil, then reduce heat.

 5. Simmer until vegetables are tender and liquid is slightly reduced, about 2 hours.

-6. If serving today, add the frozen spinach and uncooked pasta and simmer just until pasta is al dente.
-(If serving another day or making soup batches to freeze, do not add frozen spinach or pasta.
-Frozen spinach and pasta should be added after soup has been reheated and before serving.)
+6. If serving today, add the frozen spinach, cooked rice and/or uncooked pasta and simmer just until pasta is al dente.
+If serving another day or making soup batches to freeze, do not add frozen spinach or pasta.
+Frozen spinach, uncooked pasta and cooked brown rice should be added after soup has been reheated and before serving.
 Add more liquid if necessary to maintain the soup’s consistency.

-8. When pasta is done, ladle soup into bowls.
-Serve with sprinkling of parmesan cheese.
+7. When pasta is done, ladle soup into bowls.

 Varations: You can certainly use fresh veggies if you prefer fresh to frozen.
 Sometimes frozen veggies hold up better in the soup.
 Use whatever combination of vegetables that you have.
 Sometimes you can come up with some great versions.
 If you happen to have dried shiitake mushrooms, you can add those as well.
 Adds a nice flavor to the soup.
-Regular mushrooms tend to fall apart or shrink after cooking for a while.
-Adding cooked brown rice is a good option to stretch the soup and provide more fiber.
+Regular mushrooms tend to shrink after cooking for a while.
 If you are abstaining from alcohol, replace the wine with water or vegetable broth.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2013)